associationforsoftwaretesting/whose/content/en/docs/test-design/black-box-techniques.md

 ## Additional resources:

 [BBST classes](http://www.associationforsoftwaretesting.org/training/courses/){.external .text}
-[The Domain Testing Workbook](http://contextdrivenpress.com/){.external .text} -‐‑ Kaner etal -‐‑ (this is a comprehensive \"how to\" with skillbuilding learning workbook)
+[The Domain Testing Workbook](http://contextdrivenpress.com/){.external .text} -‐‑ Kaner etal -‐‑ (this is a comprehensive "how to" with skillbuilding learning workbook)

 By: Jon Hagar